 Authorization

 The authorization resource in Big ACL’s API serves as the Policy Decision Point (PDP), responsible for evaluating requests and returning access decisions (e.g., “allow” or “deny”) based on defined policies and user entitlements.
-This resource adheres to OpenID AuthZen and its Authorization API 1.0 specification, which outlines the format of authorization requests and responses.
+This resource adheres to and its , which outlines the format of authorization requests and responses.

 Below is a general structure of a request sent to the authorization resource.
 This follows the guidelines from the OpenID Authorization API 1.0 specification: